launchbynttdata/launch-workflows/docs/reusable-pr-label-by-branch.md

 # Label a Pull Request using the Branch Name strategy

+> [!NOTE]
+> This workflow uses [release-drafter](https://github.com/release-drafter/release-drafter) for most of the heavy lifting.
+The behaviors described here are a result of a release-drafter.yml configuration similar to [the one used in this repository](../.github/release-drafter.yml).
+This is a highly flexible workflow, and if you wish to deviate from our standard approach, a review of the capabilities and [configuration options](https://github.com/release-drafter/release-drafter?tab=readme-ov-file#configuration-options) is highly encouraged.

 Applies labels to your pull request using the Branch Naming strategy, that is,

 | Branch Prefix                         | SemVer Change Type | Version Increment Example | Notes                                                                                                                       |   |